FastComments/fastcomments-blog/src/content/(11-13-2020) Customizing The Default Avatar.md

     alt="FastComments Hackaday Settings"
     class='lozad' />

 Click the button to upload a JPG, PNG, or GIF of up to 20mb.
-It will be resized to 100mb.
+It will be resized to a 100px square.

 #### In Code